How to Naturally Treat Bipolar Disorder

 • Mood

-• Bipolar I Disorder – When a manic episodes last 7 days and are so severe, the person struggling needs hospital care.
-Depressive episodes will usually last at least 2 weeks afterwards.
+• Bipolar I Disorder – When a manic episode lasts 7 days and is so severe, you need hospital care.
+Depressive episodes will last at least 2 weeks afterward.
 It’s possible for people with bipolar I to experience both manic and depressive symptoms at the same time.

 • Bipolar II Disorder – When an individual experiences depressive episodes alongside hypomanic episodes (a state that’s not as intense as bipolar I’s manic episodes).

-In some instances, an individual may experience bipolar symptoms but not meet the diagnostic criteria for the above conditions.
+In some instances, people experience bipolar symptoms but do not meet the diagnostic criteria for the above conditions.
 In these cases, the condition is referred to as “other specified and unspecified bipolar and related disorders.”
 The biggest difficulty with diagnosis is bipolar disorder often replicates symptoms of other mental health conditions, such as depression and anxiety.

 As mentioned, people with bipolar disorder experience two sets of symptoms: manic (or hypomanic) and depressive.
 The symptoms for each are as follows: